Saaaad2000/Saaaad2000/README.md

 ### Hi there, I'm Saâd 👋

-I'm a Data Scientist and will graduate in August 2024 of a MS Degree in Applied Mathematics, Artificial Intelligence and Data Science.
+I'm a Data Scientist and will graduate in August 2024 of a MS Degree in Applied Mathematics, Artificial Intelligence and Data Science, from Ecole Centrale de Nantes.

 Passionate about using DS / ML to solve real-world problems and have an impact.